Logo preload

 Once your teams have collected their data, what happens?

-Using mobile forms, you can skip that extra step and not only access your data immediately, but have more confidence in its accuracy.
+With mobile forms, you can skip this step and immediately access your data with higher accuracy.

 Now that we’ve discussed the what, how, and why of data collection for different industries, let’s look at some real-world examples.

-Data collection for oil, gas, and energy: Premier Utility Services uses Fulcrum to inspect gas meters and detect leaks over 3,300 miles of pipeline to prevent spills.
+Oil, gas, and energy data collection.
+Premier Utility Services uses Fulcrum to inspect gas meters and detect leaks over 3,300 miles of pipeline to prevent spills.